About the event

 The annual Blesma Remembrance Parade at the Cenotaph over Remembrance Weekend, one of the most poignant events in the Blesma Calendar, is back for 2021.
 Following a year with no parade due to Coronavirus restrictions this will be an all the more special occasion.

-Applications to apply are now open and anyone wishing to register their interest should include the following information when applying:-
+Anyone wishing to register their interest should include the following information when applying:-

 - Please confirm if you need a wheelchair and/or a scooter – if you have any doubt on your levels of mobility on the day then please request for a scooter.